vvaske/PolarisBiosEditor/README.md

 please build the executable yourself or decompile the existing one if you don't trust

+If you want to use PolarisBiosEditor on Ubuntu need to install module: sudo apt install libcanberra-gtk-module libcanberra-gtk3-module

 ### v1.7.3
 - Fixed apply timings for Samsung memory
 - Added support for New Samsung memory K4G80325FC